fratellou/Tasks_for_structures/README.md

 ## Task 3: Array
-It is necessary to implement an algorithm that finds the subarray with the largest sum in a circular array.
+It is necessary to implement an algorithm that compares a sequence of characters with a template and outputs a message about compliance.
+Note that the symbol "?" it can replace one character, and "*" can replace any sequence, including zero.
 Example:
-Array [ 4, -7, 1, 5, -4, 0, -3, 2, 4, 1]
+sequence "meow@stud.nstu.ru "matches the template "*@stud.nstu.ru ".
-The subarray with the largest amount - [2, 4, 1, 4]
+the sequence "hello" does not match the pattern "h?lo".

 ## Task 4: Binary tree